portapps/portapps.github.io/src/_pages/doc/configuration.md

 ### Common

 This field is _common_ for all applications available in the Portapps catalogue.

+* **args** : Pass additional arguments to the process.
+* **env** : Add environment variables as an array.

 Here is an example :

 ```yml
 common: